patoui/CopyRelativeCommand/readme.md

 - Open your project settings
     - edit existing project settings "Project: Edit Project"
     - create new project settings "Project: Save As"
-- Add the same settings as you would in your general settings under the `CopyRelativeCommand` key
+- Add the same settings as you would in your general settings under the `Copy Relative Command` key
 ```
 {
     "folders":